driesvints/dotfiles/apps/readme.md

 ## Setup

 Below are specific setup instructions for some applications.
+Set these up after you've followed [the installation procedures](../readme.md#a-fresh-os-x-setup).

 ### PhpStorm